 Behind the story you hear is the one I wish I could make you hear.

 Behind my carefully buttoned collar is my nakedness, the struggle to find clean clothes, food, meaning, and money.
 Behind sex is rage, behind anger is love, behind this moment is silence, years of silence.”

 I think this is excellent, this image of stories like matryoshka dolls, one inside the other.
 In a sense this is the hardest part of writing, figuring out when the story begins.
-You have to strip away so many layers to get to the truth, but when do you stop?
+You have to strip away so many layers to get to the truth, but how do you when to stop?
 Do you need to tell them all for the picture to be complete?
 I don’t know yet.
-I do know that one way or another, we need to find a way to integrate all of our stories if we want to become whole.
+What I do know is that, one way or another, we need to find a way to integrate all of our stories if we want to become whole.